Paul Lambert

 Background

 I have described how to fit a marginal relative survival moded which gives an internally standardized estimate of marginal relative survival.
-This example shows how introducing inidvidual level weights canbe used to standardize to an external population.
+This example shows how introducing inidvidual level weights can be used to standardize to an external population.

 Example